Ruimmp/openuem-docs/docs/02-Installation/01-Server/04-docker.md

 Use the file named `.env-example` file to create a `.env` file

 :::note
-The file must be named .env without extension and with a dot before the env word as required by Docker to read the environment variables
+The file must be named `.env` without extension and with a dot before the env word as required by Docker to read the environment variables
 :::

 In the `.env` file, edit the environment variables that docker compose will use to build and get the containers up and running.
 The `.env-example` you just copied already sets up a working demo instance of OpenUEM on the `openuem.example` domain.
 If you want to simply try out OpenUEM you can just use it as-is.
-If you want to setup a production system or use your own domain and information, you can customize the `.env` just created.
+If you want to setup a production system or use your own domain and information, you can customize the `.env` you just created.

 :::danger
 It's strongly recommended to change the JWT key with a random 32 characters long string